kaipai-ren/DeePEST-OS/README.md

 After configuring the necessary virtual environment, run the demo scripts as follows:

+- For transition state optimizations and IRC calculations:

   1. `conda activate deepest_os`
   2. `cd ~/path where the example notebook is located/`
-3. `jupyter notebook` (conda install jupyter if not installed)
+  3. `jupyter lab` (pip install jupyterlab if not installed)
-4. run the cells in jupyter notebook as instructed.
+  4. run the cells in **ts_opt.ipynb** as instructed.

+- For model training:

+  1. `conda activate deepest_os`
+  2. `cd ~/path where the example python script is located/`
+  3. split the full demo.xyz dataset by `python split_dataset.py`
+  4. `python run_train --config=config.yaml`

 ## Citation